ryantsui1/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 write your answer here...
 ```
 Target Population: All voters
-Sampling Frame: All eligible voters which see our internet ad and those which we have an email for.
+Sampling Frame & Sample Method: All eligible voters which we have an email for purchased from a third party vendor.
+Ask for a simple random sample of 20,000 addresses from the vendor.
-Sampling Units: Any respondent who claims they are eligible to vote.
+Sampling Units: Any respondent from the vendor dataset who claims they are eligible to vote.

 Your 5-10 question survey:
 ```
 1. write your question here...
 Are you eligible to vote?
 (Screening)
 2. write your question here...
 Which party are you planning to vote for in the upcoming election?
                                     - Each Major Party is an option, independent, undecided, decided not to vote
 3. write your question here...
 Which political policy is most important to you?
-(Open Ended)
+(Multiple choice from top 3 advertised policies from each rival party + own party, Include other selection)
 4. write your question here...
 If (own party) were to support your policy, from a scale of 1-5, from Not likely to very likely, how likely would it be that you would vote for them?
 5. write your question here...
 If (rival party) were to support your policy, from a scale of 1-5, from Not likely to very likely, how likely would it be that you would vote for them?
 6. write your question here... (optional) Historically, how often have you voted for your preferred party?
-(0-20%, 20-40%, etc)
+(Multiple choice: 0-20%, 20-40%, ...
+80%-100%)
 7. write your question here... (optional) What is your opinion on (Own party leader) From a scale of 1-5, from Strongly dislike to Strongly Like?
-8. write your question here... (optional) What is the primary trait which makes you choose your opinion of (own party leader)?
 9. write your question here... (optional) What is your opinion on (rival party leader) From a scale of 1-5, from Strongly dislike to Strongly Like?
-10. write your question here... (optional) What is the primary trait which makes you choose your opinion of (rival  party leader)?
-Could remove rival party questions in favour of demographic stratification questions, but does not seem priority given the purpose of the survey.
 ```

 ## Rubric